 Bitumen can be described as a viscous liquid or solid consisting essentially of mineral oil (having a variety of hydrocarbons with high molecular weight, which are asphaltic in nature and having small proportions of oxygen, nitrogen and sulphur), hydrocarbon derivatives (such as asphaltenes, maltenes), which are soluble in carbon disulphide and is substantially non-volatile and softens gradually when heated.
 Depending on its mode of derivation, it is either black or brown in colour, possessing water-proofing and adhesive properties and has a variable hardness and volatility (Encyclopedia of Science and Technology, 1965; Allison, 1980).
 In usual commercial practice, bitumen is restricted to semi-solid or solid bitumen, which includes asphalts, tars and pitches.
 However, due to its binding and cementing property, it is used in road construction for paving road surfaces and also for a variety of uses such as in water-proofing to prevent leakages.
 It is also used for filling joints in construction works to prevent contractions and expansions.
 Furthermore, it is used for the reduction of the heat of hydration in Portland-cement concrete constructions.
 Its chemical composition is complex and varies depending, to a large extent, on the crude-oil used and the method of manufacture (Allison, 1980).
 Also, it is widely considered as a colloidal solution with the mineral oil acting as the dispersed as well as the control phase while the mixture of resins provides stability.

-Othmer (1963) observes that the limitations of bitumen as a road-paving material are associated with the problems of oxidation, which results in the cracking of the pavement and its instability with respect to temperature variations.
+However, Othmer (1963) observes that the limitations of bitumen as a road-paving material are associated with the problems of oxidation, which results in the cracking of the pavement and its instability with respect to temperature variations.
 Due to these problems, various forms of modifications of the physical properties of bitumen have evolved over the years using different materials like natural rubber (Van-Rooijen, 1938; Decker and Nijveld, 1951; Mason, Thrower and Smith, 1957; Mummah and Muktar, 2001), recycled polyethylene from grocery bags (Flynn,1993), recycled plastics composed predominantly of polypropylene and low density polyethylene (Collins and Ciesielski, 1993; Federal Highway Administration, 1993; Khan, Mohan and Raykar, 1999; Zoorob, 2000; Zoorob and Suparma, 2000) and processed plastic bags (Punith, 2001).
-However, there is a dearth of information on the use of candle wax as a modifier for bitumen which this study sought to investigate.
-In addition, it will compare the rates of changes that will occur in the physical properties of bitumen using polythene and candle wax of the same grade of bitumen.
+However, there is a dearth of information on the use of tire chips as a modifier for bitumen which the present study sought to investigate.
+In addition, compare the rates of changes that will occur in the physical properties of bitumen using polythene as have been already studied and using tire chips as would be studied for the same grade of bitumen.

-MATERIALS AND METHOD
+MATERIALS AND METHODS

-The materials used for the study were, bitumen and candle wax.
-Bitumen was obtained from the Rivers State Ministry of Works, while the candle wax was from Park 'n' shop Supermarket.
-After sampling the following laboratory tests were carried out to determine the physical properties of the unmodified and modified bitumen. (a) Penetration, (b) Ductility, (c) Softening point, and (d) Viscosity.
+This study adopted the experimental research design.
+The materials used for the study were, bitumen, tire chips and polythene bags.
+Bitumen was obtained from the Rivers State Ministry of Works, while the tire chips were obtained directly from old worn out tires, and the polythene used was obtained as littered wastes within the environment.
+After sampling laboratory tests were carried out to determine the physical properties of the unmodified and modified bitumen.
+For purpose of the study the following laboratory tests were carried out for both unmodified and modified bitumen (Penetration, Viscosity, Softening point and Ductility).
 Penetration of bitumen as presented in Emesiobi (2000) is defined as the distance in tenths of millimeter that a standard needle will penetrate into the bitumen under a load of 100g applied for 5seconds at 25°C (77°F).